thebrettbarlow/forcelandia-ai-vs-developer/force-app/ai/prompts/implement_repository.md

 the Repository Pattern).
 The result must meet the following requirements:

 - Methods that start with `get` should perform a SOQL query
-- Methods that start with `insert` should use the `insert` Apex DML statement
+- Methods that start with `insert` should use the `insert` DML statement
-- Methods that start with `update` should use the `update` Apex DML statement
+- Methods that start with `update` should use the `update` DML statement
-- Methods that start with `upsert` should use the `upsert` Apex DML statement
+- Methods that start with `upsert` should use the `upsert` DML statement
-- Methods that start with `delete` should use the `delete` Apex DML statement
+- Methods that start with `delete` should use the `delete` DML statement
 - Methods that start with `undelete` should use the `undelete` Apex DML statement
-- Methods that start with `merge` should use the `merge` Apex DML statement
+- Methods that start with `merge` should use the `merge` DML statement
 - Do not include additional methods or properties

 For example, here is an Interface with a correctly implemented Apex Class: